 This list only touches the surface.

-When I was a classroom teacher, I facilitated a morning circle in kindergarten, but I also worked one into grade 5/6 for two years in a row.
-Unfortunately, scheduling didn’t permit me to do this with the older grades each year of my career.
-This is why I am so excited when I gather with my son in the morning.
+When I was a classroom teacher, I facilitated a morning circle in kindergarten, but I also worked it into grade 5/6.
+This is why I am excited when I gather with my son in the morning.
 There aren’t any limitations and the benefits are endless!

 Do you already start your day with morning circles?
-What benefits have you seen with respect to your disabled child?
-What about with other members of your family?
+What benefits have you seen with respect to the neurodivergent or disabled child?